neverRare/lipu-Wasa/CONTRIBUTING.md

 There's directory `src/` which contains translated documents.
 There's `src-English/` which contains original documents.

+## Format of commit messages, issues, and pull requests

+Just for fun, keep them in toki pona.
+You may choose to use English but please consider using toki pona, it's fun.

+For commit messages, if you choose toki pona.
+Assume your name is at the start so start your message with "li".
+For example: "li pona e lipu".

+## Before translating

+Please open an issue telling you want to translate a section of the book.
+You may choose other medium listed below.
+Mention precisely which part of the book.
+With this way, I won't translate these parts so I can let you translate it.

+Contact me: TODO

 ## Guidelines for translating words and paragraphs

 ### Leaving out terms